 - Amount: How much money do you want to invest?
 You can enter an amount in US dollars, or click the ‘Units’ button and then specify how many shares you want to buy. eToro supports buying fractional shares.

-- Set Rate: By default, you will buy Amazon shares at the current market price.
+- Set Rate: By default, you will buy Amazon shares at the current stock market price.
 Alternatively, enter the maximum amount you’re willing to pay to create a limit order.
 With this type of order, you will only receive Amazon if the price drops below your specified limit.

 - Stop loss: Setting a stop loss below the price at which you buy shares is optional, but recommended for every trade.
 If the share price drops below your stop loss, eToro will automatically sell all your shares.